 - Cassion Foundation (deep foundations).

-All these foundations work for make columns, walls, rooms, and living spaces.
+All these foundations work to make columns, walls, rooms, and living spaces.
 Depends on different types of foundations, workers use various amounts of building materials, for example, in beam work, workers make pile foundations.

 Functions of Foundations: